Find a local HVAC trade school.

 Job Outlook for HVAC Technicians

-Why?
-Climate control for both residential and commercial buildings is becoming more sophisticated.
-And as we move toward a greener, more energy-efficient lifestyle, old climate control units are going to need to be retrofitted, upgraded, or replaced to be kept up to code.
+One reason is climate control for both residential and commercial buildings is becoming more sophisticated.
+As we all move toward a greener, more energy-efficient lifestyle, old climate control units must be retrofitted, upgraded, or replaced to be kept up to code.

 Job Prospects for Techs

 Job possibilities are excellent for qualified HVAC technicians.
-If you know your way around a tablet/computer, can install and repair equipment, and have fantastic troubleshooting skills, then you are a great fit for an HVAC position.
+If you are skilled with computers, can install and repair equipment, and have fantastic troubleshooting skills, then you are a great fit for an HVAC position.

 Homeowners will always need repairs on their HVAC units, so a career as an HVAC technician is relatively recession-proof.
-As long as people can afford their homes, they will put money into them to keep the heating and cooling systems running comfortably.
+As long as people can afford their homes, they will likely continue to invest in maintaining the heating and cooling systems at a comfortable temperature.

 Long Live the HVAC Career

-So, if you’re looking for a career that is here to stay, consider becoming an HVAC technician—start by finding classes near you.
+So, if you’re looking for a career that is here to stay, consider becoming an HVAC technician — start by finding classes near you.
 With a lasting demand for the diverse services that HVAC provides, you should find a stable and rewarding career in the industry.